CyberVista/VAM/Risk Analysis/Formulas.md

 - **Threat** - Events that intentionally or inadvertently cause harm
 - **Likelihood** - Probability of the threat occuring
 - **Impact** - Magnitude of the resulting loss when the threat occurs
+- **Risk** - A threat event that includes the likelihood and impact
 ## Qualitative Analysis
 Relative prioritization that could use:
 - Number scale (1 to 10)